I'm having sound issues when I try to watch Netflix.

-If you're experiencing any of the following on your game console, smart TV, Blu-ray player, or set-top box while trying to play a movie or TV show:
+If you're experiencing any of the following sound issues on your computer, game console, smart TV, Blu-ray player, or set-top box while trying to play a movie or TV show:

 - Sound that fades in and out